appvia/terranetes/docs/terraform-controller/workflows/intro.md

 💬 _"In essence an opinion on a piece of paper"_

 Providing functionality and features isn't complicated; open source overflows with solutions to things.
 But providing a **way of working** is more useful.
 Workflows is a stamp of opinion of how devops can iterate, review and publish modules and developers can find, search and consume cloud resources.
 The workflow isn't revolutionary, it's deliberately simple.
-If you already have a good process already, feel free to ignore.
-Use it as a template, that's fine too, or even better yet, raise a pull request and improve it.
+If you already have a good process feel free to ignore.
+Use it as a template, that's fine too.
+Or even better yet, raise a pull request and improve it.

 ## What were the goals?